PixelsForGlory/Procedural/README.md

 Level of detail can be set on the voxel mesh.
 It will reduce the amount of voxels in the mesh by 2^LOD.

 ## Testing
-The `ProceduralVoxelMeshTest` folder contains a unit test project to be run against the code base in VSTtest.
+The `ProceduralTest` folder contains a unit test project to be run against the code base in VSTtest.

-The `ProceduralVoxelMeshTester` folder contains a Unity3D project that can be built with a build release of the ProceduralVoxelMesh.dll.
+The `ProceduralVoxelMeshTester` folder contains a Unity3D project that can be built with a build release of the PixelsForGlory.Procedural.dll.
 The program should produce the same screenshots as previous runs of that program.

 Color Voxel Mesh will look something like this: